 The gland (stuffing box) should be tightened at least once per month to see that no more than one or two drops per minute flow in.
 If new packing is required, packing materials can be purchased at any marine supply.
-Repacking requires about 10 inches of 3/16 material.
-Remove the nuts from the two retaining bolts which hold the collar in place.
+Repacking requires about ten inches of 3/16 inch material.
+(There is some discussion about what size and how long - Another said 1/4 inch and three 6" turns.)
+Remove the nuts from the two retaining bolts that hold the collar in place.
 Pull the collar up the shaft toward the engine.
-Water will flow in rather heavily, but it will be easily controlled by the electric bilge pump.
-Wrap the packing material around the shaft just in front of the gland.
+Water will flow in, but should be easily controlled by your automatic bilge pump or the electric bilge pump.
+Remove any old packing material with a hooked piece of coat hanger.
+Wrap the new packing material around the shaft just in front of the gland.
 Pull the collar down the shaft so that it tends to push the new packing material into the gland.
 Using the nuts on the retaining bolts, force the packing material evenly into the gland and tighten until there is a water flow of only about one drop per minute.
-Then install and tighten the locking nuts.
+Then install and tighten the locking nuts, as you would tighten the nuts on an auto wheel, tightening nuts on opposite sides a turn at a time after they are finger tight.